lentra0/omarchy-cachyos/README.md

 ## Upstream

-This project is a fork of the original [Omarchy](https://github.com/basecamp/omarchy) project with heavy addition of  I acknowledge and appreciate the foundational work done by DHH and the upstream developers while creating a version better suited for CachyOS users.
+This project is a fork of the original [Omarchy](https://github.com/basecamp/omarchy) project.
+I acknowledge and appreciate the foundational work done by DHH and the upstream developers while creating a version better suited for CachyOS users.

 ## License